Learn the secret to exercise for mind, body, and spirit—find ways to combine your passions and interests with outdoor activities you enjoy.

 What you eat has a tremendous impact on your health, but how much you move is also important.
-Exercise for mind, body and spirit sounds much more eloquent compared to the phrase my dear friend and I use to describe our morning walks.
-We refer to our routine of meeting after we drop our children off at school as our Triple A Program.
-(In this case, Triple A stands for Ass and Attitude Adjustment!)
-And I can assure you that our attitudes tank faster than our posteriors if our schedules prevent us from walking for any length of time – suggesting that regular physical activity may be even more important for mental health.
+Exercise for mind, body, and spirit sounds more eloquent than how my dear friend and I described our morning walks.
+We referred to our routine of meeting after we dropped our kids off at school as our "Triple-A Program."
+(In this case, Triple-A stands for Ass and Attitude Adjustment!)
+And I can assure you our attitudes tanked faster than our posteriors if our schedules prevented us from walking for any length of time—suggesting regular physical activity may be even more important for mental health.

 Benefits of regular physical activity

 According to the Mayo Clinic, a regular exercise routine offers the following returns on investment:

 - Helps to control your weight

 - Helps you sleep better

 How to exercise for mind body and spirit

 The key to developing an exercise routine that meets all of your needs, as well as one you will stick with, is to find outdoor activities you enjoy.
 Studies indicate people who exercise outdoors are more likely to work harder, for longer periods of time, and are more likely to keep doing it.
 Outdoor exercise also offers the additional benefit of exposure to direct sunlight—which is known to affect mood.